odenbach/Shibboleth/README.md

 Flag | Default | Description
 ---- | ------- | -----------
 $wgShibboleth_GroupMap | null | Mapping from SAML attributes to MediaWiki groups of the form: `$wgShibboleth_GroupMap = array('attr_name' => 'groups','sysop' => 'wiki_admin','bureaucrat' => 'wiki_editor', '...');` No group mapping is performed if $wgSimpleSAMLphp_GroupMap is null.
+$wgShibboleth_GroupMap_attr_may_be_empty | false | Allow empty group mapping attribute.
+Is you use an entitlement for group mapping this is needed to enable people without any entitlement to login.

 ### Group mapping